yehaha9876/gitlab/doc/administration/high_availability/database.md

    repmgr['master_on_initialization'] = false
    ```

-1. [Reconfigure GitLab] for the changes to take effect.
+1. [Reconfigure GitLab] for te changes to take effect.

 > Please note:
 > - If you want your database to listen on a specific interface, change the config: